mikael-johnsson/what-are-we-eating/README.md

 - Go to the repository for this project called [*what-are-we-eating*](https://github.com/mikael-johnsson/what-are-we-eating)
 - Click *settings*
 - In the column to the left, click *pages*
-- From the dropwdown, select *main branch* and then save
+- From the dropdown, select *main branch* and then save
 - The site is now deployed!
 ### Local Development